 An ATA (IDE) interface which takes your ZX Spectrum computing to a whole new level.
 As the time takes its toll on ageing media such as audio tapes or diskettes, many ZX Spectrum enthusiasts simply stick to emulation for better reliability and comfort.
 With divIDE you can put your software collection to a hard disk, CD-ROM or even CompactFlash card and experience your favourite games, demos and utilities the way the were meant to be run - and even better.
 Using existing firmware, many users find their Speccy box again a live platform.
 Unofficial web page for DivIDE interface.

 The successor of the divIDE interface with SD card slot.

 Action button on the ZX Spectrum Next.
-It brings up divMMC interface.
+If the esxDOS operating system is installed, it launches divMMC interface.